 Most judges on this court employ one or more elbow clerks.
 Some will hire clerks to begin directly after law school while others require their clerks to bring workplace experience to chambers.
-For detailed information on the judges' current openings and hiring practices, visit https://www.nycourts.gov/ctapps/clrkships.htm
+For detailed information on the judges' current openings and hiring practices, visit the New York State Court of Appeals' clerkship website.